 In the event of being sure about what you want then you should consider going up to your boss, senior or manager and ask him or her.
 It is very important that you know exactly who to ask for a raise.
 When you are asking for a raise it is advisable that you do not tell everyone about it and go about it in a discreet manner.

-The less people that come to know, the better it will be for you.
+The fewer people that come to know, the better it will be for you.
 In any way this is something between you and the company, telling others about it is most certainly not going to help things go faster or make things easier in any way.

 6. What should I say to convince them?

 When you go to speak to the person concerned, it is important that you say the right things and do not end up making a fool of yourself.
 You should ensure that you speak to your senior in a confident manner so that he or she takes whatever you have to say seriously.
-If you have no conviction or self belief then no one is going to take whatever you have to say seriously.
+If you have no conviction or self-belief then no one is going to take whatever you have to say seriously.